Skip to main content

 Cursor is an AI-powered code editor that can help you build applications faster.
-When combined with Unkey’s APIs, you can quickly generate secure, scalable applications with API key management and rate limiting.
+When combined with Unkey’s APIs, you can quickly generate secure, scalable applications with API keys and rate limiting.

 Prerequisites